fairlearn/governance/ORG-GOVERNANCE.md

 # Charter for the Fairlearn Organization

 This is the organizational charter for the Fairlearn Organization (the "Organization").
-By adding their name to the [steering-committee.md](https://github.com/fairlearn/governance/steering-committee.md) file, SC members agree as follows.
+By adding their name or the name of their Project to the [MEMBERS.md](https://github.com/fairlearn/governance/steering-committee.md) file, the
+SC members, the AB members and the Project Maintainers agree as follows.

 ## 1. Mission